ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-An exchange relates that a young
-gentleman happening to sit at church
-in a pew adjoining one in which sat a
-young lady, for whom he conceived a
-sudden and violent passion, was de­
-sirous of entering into a courtship on
-the spot, but the place not suiting a
-formal declaration the exigency of the
-case suggested the following plan: He
-politely handed his fair neighbor a
-Bible (open) with a pin stuck in the
-following text, Second Epistle of St.
-John, verse 5: “And now I beseech
 thee, lady, not as though I wrote a
 new commandment into thee, but
 that which we had from the beginning,